awesome-abstraction/waas-pay/README.md

 Armed with the ability to create seamless user experiences for web2 users, we set out to build an end-to-end payments solution for an organization’s employees and vendors.
 Our no-code platform abstracts away the difficulties of customizing & deploying smart contract accounts, reliably handles sensitive vendor/employee data using SNARK proofs, & implements zkBob to facilitate privacy-preserving payments - all on one of the most popular L2s: Polygon.

 ### 📖 Description
-WaaS Pay is a no-code tool for organizations to build-their-own smart account wallets (ERC4337) & deploy them on behalf of web2 users, on demand, using only a URL link.
-Wallets are issued with all the popular account-abstraction features & come with privacy-preserving functionality out of the box, enabling a seamless onboarding experience to web3 for private and instantaneous transactions on the blockchain between organizations & individuals alike.
+WaaS Pay is a no-code tool for organizations to build-their-own smart contract accounts (ERC-4337) & deploy them on behalf of web2 users, on demand, using only a URL link.
+Wallets are issued with all the popular account-abstraction features & come with privacy-preserving functionality out of the box, enabling a seamless onboarding experience for private and instantaneous transactions on the blockchain between organizations & individuals alike.

 As an organization wishing to leverage the blockchain for instant payments to my employees or vendors while preserving privacy, WaaS Pay let’s me: